 My sister and I would lose entire weekends hiding out in blanket forts.
-Stepping on pillows to avoid stepping on the floor is a great indoor gross motor activity.
+Stepping on pillows to avoid stepping on the floor is a great indoor gross motor activity too.

 Our own kids have very little in common.
-One boy, one girl.
-One in kindergarten, the other just learning to crawl.
 But despite their differences, they share a sense of humor.
 They love being silly together and getting attention from one another.
 You can usually put any two kids in a room and they will find endless ways to entertain themselves.

 DISCLAIMER: Just remember whatever activities you try, safety should be your first concern.
 Make sure materials and activities are age appropriate and adjust accordingly if necessary.